 - Functional fitness drills

-You might do weight training one day, a ruck march the next, and a swim session later in the week.
+Variety is key here; sessions may include weight training one day, a ruck march the next, and a swim session later in the week, ensuring your body remains challenged while mitigating boredom.

 Reconditioning

-The reconditioning phase is crucial for soldiers recovering from injury or extended periods of inactivity.
+The reconditioning phase is crucial for soldiers recovering from injuries or extended inactivity.

-It’s a gradual return to full PRT participation, focusing on safe, progressive training.
+This phase entails a gradual return to full PRT participation, placing emphasis on safe and progressive training.

 - Modified strength exercises